Skip to Content

 • Suggestion by Kirsten from Kids Are A Trip.

-• Where to stay: Michigan City, IN nearby or visit from Chicago.
+• Where to stay: Michigan City, IN.
+Or simply visit from Chicago.

-One of our favorite National Parks to visit in September is Indiana Dunes National Park on the shores of Lake Michigan.
+One of our favorite National Parks to visit in September is Indiana Dunes National Park on the shores of Lake Michigan, just 1-hour drive from Chicago.
+Having lived in this area for many years, we find that this is one of the most beautiful spots in the Midwest.

 Head to the visitor center first and grab a map of the park as it spans over 15,000 acres, both along the shoreline and into the forest.
 There’s the main parking lot once you pass through the gate, and several trail options leave from this area.